Comparison

 Pros

-• Free tier at 250 contacts genuinely usable for very small lists
+• Free tier covers up to 250 contacts with 500 monthly sends.
+Useful for very small lists.

-• Visual template editor accessible without training, brand-friendly templates included
+• Visual template editor and 100+ pre-built templates accessible without training

-• Brand recognition with non-technical stakeholders and CFOs
+• Brand recognition with non-technical stakeholders and finance teams (Intuit/QuickBooks ties)

 Cons

-• Predictive analytics shallow compared to Klaviyo's modeling
+• Predictive analytics shallow compared to Klaviyo's CLV, churn risk, and expected-next-order modeling

-Best for SMB sellers under 10,000 contacts who prioritize brand recognition over e-commerce-native flow depth.
+Best for newsletter publishers, service businesses with event marketing, and SMB ecommerce sellers under 1,000 contacts who prioritize brand recognition and template variety over ecommerce-native depth.

 Klaviyo